nlivaic/OAuth2OpenIdConnect/readme.md

   - Client app: by default the OpenIdConnect middleware defines the sign out callback endpoint at `/signout-callback-oidc`.
 This can be overridden by providing a value to the `SignedOutCallbackPath`.
 In any case, sign out callback URI is sent to the IDP on logout redirect as `post_logout_redirect_uri` query string.
   - IDP: same value **must** be defined on the IDP side as well, per client.
 Callback URI is provided to the `PostLogoutRedirectUris`, you cannot rely on default URIs here.
 Because we didn't provide this value earlier, the above "_Invalid PostLogoutRedirectUri_" warning was issued by the IDP.
   - IDP: at this point the IDP does not issue any warnings since callback URIs are sorted out.
 However, it still does not redirect to the callback URI.
 This must be manually enabled by setting `AccountOptions.AutomaticRedirectAfterSignOut = true`.

+#### Identity claims

+- Identity token does not include any claims by default, except the claim `sub` because it is associated with profile `openid`.
+This can be changed by setting the `Client.AlwaysIncludeUserClaimsInIdToken = true`, but this can cause the token to become very big, which can be an issue for older browsers if the token is returned through a query string.
+A better approach is for the client app to issue a request to the `/userinfo` endpoint.
+- Calling `/userinfo` endpoint requires an **access token** with scopes relating to the claims to be returned.
+- On the client app, define the Open Id Connect middleware with `options.GetClaimsFromUserInfoEndpoint = true`.
+This way, once the identity token is obtained and validated by the middleware, it will go to the `/userinfo` endpoint and request the user claims.
+Check the above diagram for more on that.

 ### Open points